-Refer to Note 1 (iv), Critical Accounting Estimates and Judgements, Note 2 (g) Exploration and evaluation expenditure and Note 11 Exploration Expenditure to the financial statements for the amounts held on the balance sheet by the Group as at 30 June 2022 and related disclosure.
+Refer to Note 1 (iv), Critical Accounting Estimates and Judgements, Note 2 (g) Exploration and evaluation expenditure and Note 11 Exploration Expenditure to the financial statements for the amounts held on the balance sheet by the Consolidated Entity as at 30 June 2023 and related disclosure.

-- Assessed whether the methodology used by the Group to identify indicators of impairment met the requirements of Australian Accounting Standards and whether the results of the Group's exploration and evaluation work to date indicate the commercial viability or otherwise of the area of interest. - Evaluated the adequacy of the related disclosures in the financial report.
+- Assessed whether the methodology used by the Consolidated Entity to identify indicators of impairment met the requirements of Australian Accounting Standards and whether the results of the Consolidated Entity's exploration and evaluation work to date indicate the commercial viability or otherwise of the area of interest. - Assessed the adequacy of the related disclosures in the Notes to the financial report.